-Mark was returning home from work.
+Mark was returning home from a regular day at work.

 There were complications following his surgery.